tillgrallert/p3601db9e/to-do.md

 # Important

 - Formalities: c.10000 words; English spellings, full footnotes, no additional bibliography, consistent transliteration (IJMES or Iranian Studies)

-- #Td4: point to a table or data set on food riots
 - add references to the maps
+- add references to the dataset and use it for the argument in the section on food prices
 - mention Gelvin in the context of models for and of society
+- footnote on "politics of notables". probably from thesis.

 ## done

+- introduction
+- #Td4: point to a table or data set on food riots
 - #Td5: write outline of paper
 - #Td6: first footnote on weights and measures.
 The notes have been written and need to be placed after editing.
 - #Td9: first footnote on repertoire of contention